CodeandCoffeeCommunity/.github/profile/README.md

 **Open Source Issues**
 Open Source issues are on the project board at https://github.com/orgs/nyccodecoffee/projects/2/views/3
-- Issue classification(PM) - tagging the issues with the correct tags.
+- Issue classification - tagging the issues with the correct tags and identifying newbie-friendly ones.
+- Open Source Maintainer - Review code, test it to ensure functionality, and merge it to production.
 - Open Source Contributor - Resolve issue tickets with code.
 - Operations - Establish process around open source and NYC&C.